malanchito/wheel-of-fortune-server/README.md

 # Preface
-- This is the backend part of a game group project through the Codaisseur academy course during week 7
+- This is the backend part of a game group project through the Codaisseur academy course during week 7, the router endpoints and schemas follow the rules of Rest APIs

 ## Table of contents